kocburak/FolderEncryptor/README.md

 # FolderEncryptor
-FolderEncryptor is a tool to enable you to encyrpt a whole folder, hence the name.
+FolderEncryptor is a tool to enable you to encrypt a whole folder, hence the name.

 # Usage